lukaske/cardanocli-js/README.md

 ## Fork Notes:

-This is a fork of the original project to make the use suitable for AWS Lambda
+This is a fork of the original project to make the use suitable for AWS Lambda.
+The main difference is the introduction of seperate readable (./) and a write-able directories (/tmp) as Lambda can only write in /tmp.

 ## Overview